Free-The-C0d3/Ebola-DDoS/README.md

 When Download Complete, Extract ZIP File

-Than Run CMD And Input
+Open Your CMD And Input

 ```
 cd Ebola-DDoS
 py ebola.py
 ```

-If There Has Any Error About Module
+If There Has Any Error About Python3 Module On Windows

 Run This Commands